 Division 2 — Administrative arrangements

-26. Commission to make administrative arrangements
+26. Authority to make administrative arrangements

 The Authority is to make such administrative arrangements within its organization that it from time to time considers necessary or expedient for the carrying out of its access-related functions.